 Regardless of the exact type of exercise regime and diet you choose in order to lose weight, several things are important for everyone:

-- and speak with a professional if you notice warning signs of more serious health problems.
+- Speak with a professional if you notice warning signs of more serious health problems.

-- Several key factors are to blame for such high rates of unhealthy weight gain around the belly (visceral fat), obesity and becoming overweight, including less activity, eating more processed foods, dining out more, lack of sleep, toxicity and increased stress.
+- Several key factors are to blame for obesity and becoming overweight.
+These include eating more processed foods, dining out more, lack of sleep, lack of exercise/poor fitness habits, exposure to harmful chemicals and increased stress.

-- Some healthy and effective ways for how to lose belly fat include eating more fresh plant foods, cooking more, getting enough sleep and several times per week doing HIIT workouts.
+- Some healthy and effective ways for how to lose belly fat and to reach a healthy weight include eating more fresh plant foods, cooking more, getting enough sleep and doing HIIT workouts several times per week.